pyecore/motra/README.rst

 Documentation
 =============

+Documentation is still a WIP and can be found here: `https://motra.readthedocs.io/`_.
-WIP, at the moment, please refer to transformations examples in ``examples``.
+For more examples, please refer to transformations examples in ``examples``.
 To avoid the need to load/install special metamodels, all the transformations examples are given directly over Ecore.
 The transformations are gathered in simple modules depending to their characteristics: in-place, in-out, endogenous or exogenous.